iturdikulov/notes/Python_Community-Python_Tutorial_13_interactive.md

 Some versions of the Python interpreter support editing of the current input line and history substitution, similar to facilities found in the Korn shell and the GNU Bash shell.
-This is implemented using the [[GNU_Readline|GNU Readline]] library, which supports various styles of editing.
+This is implemented using the [[GNU_Readline]] library, which supports various styles of editing.
 This library has its own documentation which we won’t duplicate here.

 ## Tab Completion and History Editing